Federal Indian Boarding School Initiative

-The Federal Indian Boarding School Initiative was created in June 2021 by Deb Haaland, the United States Secretary of the Interior, to investigate defunct residential boarding schools that housed Native American children that were established under the Civilization Fund Act.
+The Federal Indian Boarding School Initiative was created in June 2021 by Deb Haaland, the United States Secretary of the Interior, to investigate defunct residential boarding schools established under the Civilization Fund Act and that housed Native American children.
+It is an effort to document known schools and burial grounds, including those with unmarked graves.
+There will be an attempt to identify and repatriate children's remains to their families or nations.

 Creation

 Haaland announced the creation of the initiative at the National Congress of American Indians (NCAI) 2021 Mid Year Conference.
-The initiative came about after 215 remains were found at the Kamloops Indian Residential School in Kamloops, British Columbia, Canada.
-The initiative will involve an investigation of the boarding schools, such as finding and reviewing records and speaking with local tribes.
-A report on the findings was initially set to be released in April 2022 but was released slightly later on May 11, 2022.
+She initiated this in response to an announcement in May 2021 of the discovery of 215 unidentified remains found at the Kamloops Indian Residential School in Kamloops, British Columbia, Canada, which had a large program of boarding schools similar to those in the United States for assimilation of native children.

+The initiative will involve an investigation of boarding schools in the United States and former territories in an effort to document all known schools, assess their effects, and identify missing children.
+Haaland said that teams would find and review records, and speak with members of local tribes and survivors.
+Effects of the schools are to be documented, in addition to recording accounts of missing children.
+Plans are underway to have investigations of unmarked graves at some of the larger schools.

+Initially projected for release in April 2022, the first report was released May 11, 2022.
+In addition to documenting hundreds of schools and their programs, it includes next steps in the federal initiative, including a search for children's remains.

 It is estimated that there were over 350 American Indian boarding schools in operation across the United States at one time.
-As of 2021, there are still Native American boarding schools in operation through the Department of the Interior, however, these schools are under day-to-day management by the Bureau of Indian Education.
+There are still Native American boarding schools in operation through the Department of the Interior, but these schools are now under day-to-day management by the Bureau of Indian Education.

+The investigation includes a series of Road to Healing events to bring together survivors and their stories.